 Custom made foot orthotics.

 Our feet are the foundation of our being.
-Surprisingly, most people ignore their feet until something starts to bother them.
-Only at time time, do people start to appreciate their feet, and what they do for them.
+Surprisingly, most people ignore their feet until a problem arises.
+Only then do people start to appreciate their feet, and all that their feet do for them.
 Fortunately, there are many tools a Chiropodist can use to help with foot pain, one of these tools is orthotic therapy.

 Orthotics can significantly improve the quality of one’s life.

 Orthotics are inserts for your shoes designed to support your feet.
 Orthotics fall into two categories: over-the-counter and custom made.

 Over-the-counter orthotics are generically made to a neutral foot type and can be purchased in a drug store.
 They vary in their ability to support your feet and may not address your specific needs.